Indian Oil plans to buy North American sour crude for the first time: sources

-SINGAPORE/NEW DELHI State-owned Indian Oil Corp issued its first ever tender to buy high-sulfur, or sour, crude from North America as it seeks to diversify imports, three trade sources said on Tuesday.
+SINGAPORE/NEW DELHI (Reuters) - State-owned Indian Oil Corp issued its first ever tender to buy high-sulfur, or sour, crude from North America as it seeks to diversify imports, three trade sources said on Tuesday.

 India's largest oil refiner is seeking to buy the crude grades Mars, Southern Green Canyon and Thunderhorse from the United States and Western Canadian Select from Canada in the tender, they said.